We follow the Primary National Curriculum for Music in England

 Music forms a big part of the extra-curricular offer at Badsey.
 Each year, our school choir is central to a wealth of community engagement opportunities – they have a rich history of singing with and to the Freedom Group of adults with learning disabilities, to the Badsey Over-60s Friendship Group, at the Badsey Village Christmas event and the Badsey Flower Show.
 The choir also enjoy partaking in the annual national Young Voices event.

 In partnership with Severn Arts Music, all children at Badsey have the opportunity to learn a musical instrument via peripatetic lessons with specialist teachers who visit each week to deliver group or individual lessons.
-If your child would like to learn an instrument, please get in touch with Mrs Lewis and she can provide further information.
+If your child would like to learn an instrument, please get in touch with school office for further information.
 If your child is in receipt of Pupil Premium funding, let us know and we may be able to help with funding these lessons.

 Supporting Your Child at Home